mmirpu/mmirpu.github.io/README.md

 Assignment 1 : Your Portfolio
 February 8th, 2017

 This project uses HTML5 and CSS to create a personal portfolio for myself.
 It took me approximately 6-7 hours for this project.
 I discussed the project with some of my friends - Nikita Rao, Jordan Bacher and Bianca Capretta.
 I have created the following files and was able to create a functioning website.
-However, I don't think I did it in the best way because I could have had one CSS file that would style all my webpages.
+I correctly implemented my html and css files.
+However, I don't think I did it in the most efficient way because I could have had one CSS file that would style all my webpages instead of having 3.

 List of files